P-p-H-d/mlib/README.md

 'should' will be used to indicate a recommendation to the user.
 All pointers expect non-null argument except if indicated.

+A 'type' given to a macro shall be either an integer, a float, a boolean, a named structure, a pointer to such types, or a typedef alias of any C type.
+This is in order to than the tokens 'type variable' shall be a valid C expression.

 Components
 ----------